Timoleon

 Timoleon (Greek: Τιμολέων), son of Timodemus, of Corinth (c.
 411–337 BC) was a Greek statesman and general.
+He became a ruler of many Sicilian towns after expelling their local tyrants.

-As a brilliant general, a champion of Greece against Carthage, and a fighter against despotism, he is closely connected with the history of Sicily, especially Syracuse.
+Timoleon is closely associated with the history of Sicily, particularly Syracuse, where he led campaigns against Carthaginian forces and local tyrants in the 4th century BC.

 Early life

 The assassination of Timophanes (Léon Comerre, 1874); Timoleon (at rear) covers his head with his cloak after having his own brother killed.